AggarwalNeelesh/AggarwalNeelesh/README.md

 ### Hi there 👋
+ - 🔭 I’m currently pursuing my B.Tech in Computer Science and Engineering (CSE) from DIT University
+ - 👀 I’m interested in Web-Development, Software development and languages like C, Python, Java, Javascript.
+ - 👯 I’m looking to collaborate on Any interesting projects with Java, ReactJS or Python
+ - 📫 My email neelesh0625@gmail.com
 <!--
 **AggarwalNeelesh/AggarwalNeelesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.